dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ### Set up Ngrok

 It's simple.
 We can't use a localhost URL.
-Github needs a URL that exists on the internet so I took advantage of a tool called [ngrok](https://ngrok.com/download).
+GitHub needs a URL that exists on the internet so I took advantage of a tool called [ngrok](https://ngrok.com/download).
 With **Ngrok**, you can expose a local server to the internet.

 Install **Ngrok**.
 From your terminal, use ngrok to ping the port of the API server like so: